Graphic Design Jobs: 2024 Guide

 Adobe Photoshop is among the most popular programs used in graphic design.
 It's used for photo editing, digital art, animation, and web design.
 It has a variety of tools and is compatible with Windows or macOS.

-Adobe Illustrator is a vector-based graphic design software programme used to create business cards, logos, and posters and is compatible with Photoshop.
+Adobe Illustrator is a vector-based graphic design software program used to create business cards, logos, and other graphics.
+It is often used with Photoshop and is compatible with Windows or macOS.

-Adobe InDesign is used for layout and page design by newspapers and magazines for print and digital media.
-InDesign is compatible with Photoshop and Illustrator.
+Adobe InDesign is used for layout and page design by newspapers, publishers and magazines for print and digital media.
+InDesign is often used with Photoshop and Illustrator and it is compatible with Windows or macOS.

-Canva is an online program with templates for creating Facebook and Instagram graphics and stories, banners, posters, and brochures.
-Canva offers hundreds of templates and tools although not all features are available due to legal restrictions.
+Canva is an online application providing templates for creating Facebook and Instagram graphics and stories, banners, posters, brochures, and more.
+Canva offers hundreds of templates and tools.

-WordPress is a popular web-building program that professional web and mobile designers use because it offers many free and customizable templates.
+WordPress is a popular website building application that professional web and mobile designers use because it offers many free and customizable templates.

-The type of work you’ll do as a graphic designer determines the program you’ll use, and some designers will use multiple programs, depending on the project.
+The type of work you’ll do as a graphic designer determines the software application you’ll use; some designers will use multiple applications, depending on the project.

 When you seek a graphic design position, you’ll want a strong portfolio showcasing your best work.
-Because so much of your work might be internet-based, you should have a website so prospective employers can view your portfolio.
-Be sure to add a link to your CV or LinkedIn profile.
+Because so much of your work might be internet based, you’ll want a website so prospective employers can view your portfolio at any time.
+Be sure to add a link to your resume or LinkedIn profile.

 Employers often look for candidates with experience.
-If you’re just starting out, consider gaining experience as a volunteer or through internships.
-Volunteering to create a logo or poster for local businesses or organisations is an avenue for gaining experience.
+If you’re just starting out, consider using volunteer work and internships as credentials.
+Volunteering to create a logo or poster for local businesses or organizations is an avenue for gaining experience.

 Graphic designers need to have a good command of colour theory and typography for selecting aesthetically pleasing serif and sans-serif font combinations.
 You’ll want to be comfortable using design software and all its available tools and command shortcuts.